dcoles-bloomu/sorting-networks/README.md

 # Java API for Sorting Networks

 This is a Java API with classes for exploring open questions about small sorting networks.
+Definitions, background, discussion, and bibliography are provided below.
+If you just want to know about the API classes and their methods, see the [API documentation]().
+Once the [wiki]() is posted, you can read about experiments and conjectures concerning sorting networks, or proposed extensions to the API.

 ## What is a Sorting Network?